upkie/upkie/docs/spines.md

 ## Pi3hat spine {#pi3hat-spine}

 The pi3hat spine is the one that runs on the real robot, where a [pi3hat r4.5](https://mjbots.com/products/mjbots-pi3hat-r4-5) is mounted on top of the onboard Raspberry Pi computer.
-To run this spine, you can either download it from GitHub, or build it locally from source.
+To run this spine, you can either download it from GitHub, or [build it locally from source](\ref cpp-dev-workflow).

-### Download the latest release {#download-the-latest-release}

-Assuming your robot is connected to the Internet, you can get the latest pi3hat spine from GitHub using the `upkie_tool` command-line utility:
+To download the latest release, assuming your robot is connected to the Internet, you use the `upkie_tool` command-line utility:

 ```console
 $ ssh user@upkie
 user@upkie:~$ upkie_tool update
 ```

-Alternatively, you can manually go to the [Release page](https://github.com/upkie/upkie/releases), download `pi3hat_spine` from the Assets of the latest release and `scp` it to the `/usr/local/bin` directory of your robot.
+Alternatively, you can manually go to the [Release page](https://github.com/upkie/upkie/releases), download `pi3hat_spine` from the assets of the latest release and `scp` it to `/usr/local/bin` on your robot.

-Once the spine is installed, start it from a command-line on the robot:
+Once the spine is installed, start it from the command line:

 ```console
 user@upkie:~$ pi3hat_spine